Actor-centered Representations for Action Localization in Streaming Videos: Experimental Evaluation

-In addition to quantitative analysis, we systematically evaluate the different components of the proposed approach.
-First, we examine the effect of the changing the number of attention ``\textit{grids}'' used in the attention-based action localization (Section~\ref{sec:localization}).
-We evaluate multiple values of ``grids'' ($K_{attn}$ for brevity) and summarize the results in Figure~\ref{fig:ablation_plots}(a).
-It can be seen that as the $K_{attn}$ increases, the localization performance also increases and allows the model to keep track of the object of interest even if there are other objects with less predictable motion.

-Similarly, we evaluate the effect of the different terms in the actor-centered prediction loss ($\mathcal{L}_{obj}$ from Equation~\ref{eqn:objectPred}).
+In Figure~\ref{fig:ablation_plots}(a) we show the effect of the changing the number of attention ``\textit{grids}'' ($K_{attn}$) (Section~\ref{sec:localization}).
+As the $K_{attn}$ increases, the localization performance also increases and allows the model to keep track of the object of interest even if there are other potential actors.
+We also evaluate the effect of the different terms in the actor-centered prediction loss (Equation~\ref{eqn:objectPred}).
 As can be seen from Figure~\ref{fig:qualitative_examples}(b), the use of both geometry prediction and contextualized feature prediction help improve the performance significantly, with the use of contextualized prediction providing a greater jump in performance.
 In Figure~\ref{fig:qualitative_examples}(c), we present the effect of using event-centric perceptual features (Section~\ref{sec:event-centric-percep}) on the framework with and without hierarchical prediction.
-It can be that the use of both improves the performance, especially at higher thresholds, indicating that the use of hierarchical prediction with event-centric features helps attend to areas of interest and reject clutter.
+It can be that the use of both improves the performance, especially at higher thresholds, indicating that the use of hierarchical prediction with event-centric features helps attend to areas of interest.

+\textit{Effect of Region Proposal Methods.} To evaluate the effect of object detection modules on the proposed approach, we try other bounding box proposals from \textit{untrained} approaches such as EdgeBox and Selective Search.
+We present the results on UCF Sports below in Figure~\ref{fig:qualitative_examples}(d).
+As can be seen, our approach is not dependent on SSD as the object proposal mechanism and is able to use any region proposal mechanism as its input.
+We do not use any class labels from SSD and make it class-agnostic to ensure that we do not have any assumptions about the actor or domain semantics, unlike supervised or weakly-supervised approaches that use object detectors as part of the action proposals.

-We also evaluated the localization performance of the approach when trained with out-of-domain data.
-Figure~\ref{fig:qualitative_examples}(d) shows that the real performance drop is at higher overlap thresholds when testing on data outside of the training domain.
-However, the use of more attention grids $K_{attn}$ helps alleviate this issue to a certain extent and even outperforms models trained in the same domain.
+\textit{Effect of out-of-domain data.} We also evaluated the localization performance of the approach when trained with out-of-domain data.
+Figure~\ref{fig:ablation_plots}(e) shows that the real performance drop is at higher overlap thresholds when testing on data outside of the training domain.
+However, increasing $K_{attn}$ helps alleviate this issue and even outperforms models trained in the same domain.

+\textit{Effect of multiple training epochs.} Although our approach is designed to work with one epoch of training, we also evaluate the impact of multi-epoch training on the UCF Sports dataset and present the results in Figure~\ref{fig:ablation_plots}(f).
+It can be seen that increasing the number of epochs allows the model to learn better features for recognition while the localization is improved as well.